azure-appdev-tsp-ncr/a1day-python-cntk/Lab/python_cntk_lab01.md

-#Instructions for running python CNTK example in Azure using Docker/ACI
+## Create python CNTK using Local Docker/VS Code IDE

-Step 1 - Create developer VM using base Windows Server 2016 Datacenter image from the Azure Marketplace.
+### Create developer VM using base Windows Server 2016 Datacenter image from the Azure Marketplace.
-* Use a D4s_v3 Type/Size which supports nested virtualization needed for Docker
+1. Use a D4s_v3 Type/Size which supports nested virtualization needed for Docker
-* Make sure to enable the RDP(3389) inbound port
+2. Make sure to enable the RDP(3389) inbound port
-* Use the remaining defaults and create the VM
+3. Use the remaining defaults and create the VM

-Step 2 - Connect to VM and add required development tooling
+### Connect to VM and add required development tooling
-* From the Windows Command Prompt, install the Chocolatey Package Manager by running the following command:
+1. From the Windows Command Prompt, install the Chocolatey Package Manager by running the following command:
 ```
  @"%SystemRoot%\System32\WindowsPowerShell\v1.0\powershell.exe" -NoProfile -InputFormat None -ExecutionPolicy Bypass -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))" && SET "PATH=%PATH%;%ALLUSERSPROFILE%\chocolatey\bin"
  ```
- * From Powershell (all examples will use Powershell going forward), execute the following command to install the additional developer tooling and utilities
+ 2. From Powershell (all examples will use Powershell going forward), execute the following command to install the additional developer tooling and utilities
  ```
  cinst git visualstudiocode azure-cli docker docker-for-windows kubernetes-cli -y
  ```
- * When the package installation is complete, close Powershell session and use Desktop Icon to start Docker initialization.
+ 3. When the package installation is complete, close Powershell session and use Desktop Icon to start Docker initialization.
 You will be prompted to initially logout, just restart the VM.
 Two restarts will be required to fully initialize the Hyper-V subsystem for Docker to operate.
 Follow the prompts from Docker.
- * After the 2nd VM restart and successful Docker startup, open a Powershell session and execute the following command to verify Docker install
+ 4. After the 2nd VM restart and successful Docker startup, open a Powershell session and execute the following command to verify Docker install
  ```
  docker run -it centos bash
  ```
- * You should see something like the following (exit the container as shown)
+ 5. You should see something like the following (exit the container as shown)
  ```
 Unable to find image 'centos:latest' locally
 latest: Pulling from library/centos